lathoub/Arduino-ipMIDI/README.md

 ...
 }
 ```
-will create 2 instances: `ipMIDI` and `MIDI` and is by default connected to port 21928 - and listens to incoming MIDI on channel 1.
+will create 2 instances: `ipMIDI` and `MIDI` and is connected to port 21928 - and listens to incoming MIDI on channel 1.

 ### Modified
 ```cpp